MohammadKhorshidi4/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-An agent tries to find the value the states using Temporal Difference algorithm with one reward and another one, one reward and one punishment.
+An agent tries to find the value the states using Temporal Difference algorithm with one reward one punishment and another one, two rewards and two punishments with less values than first reward and punishment.